Safeguarding Policy

 • Dealing with any allegations that are made against staff, self-employed contractors trustees or volunteers with referral to the LADO where required

-• Being aware of learners that are already engaged with a social or care worker
+• Being aware of customers that are already engaged with a social or care worker

 The contact details for the designated safeguarding leads and Trustee Lead can be found on the Charity’s intranet.